mkleinegger/ece-408/lab1/README.md

 scancel  <your job id>
 ```

-The `squeue -u [your net id]` command will print your job id under the `JOBID` row.
+The `squeue -u $USER` command will print your job id under the `JOBID` row.
 Using this ID, you can simply cancel your job if you find you need to modify your code or for any other reasons.